SOS-CER/SOS-CER.github.io/_projects/labs/11-lab/11-lab-test.md

 ---
-title: CSC216 Lab 11 - Recursive Linked Lists
+title: CSC 217 Lab 11 - Recursive Linked Lists
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab11]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab11]
-description: CSC216 Lab 11 - Testing
+description: CSC 217 Lab 11 - Testing
 navigation: on
 pagegroup: 11-lab
 ---

-# CSC216 Lab 11 Testing
+# CSC 217 Lab 11 Testing
 {% include iconHeader.html type="unitTest,systemTest" %}
 As with any software development project, you must test your code to know if it meets the [requirements](11-lab-requirements) and [design](11-lab-design).
 You should have unit tested your new code as you added functionality functionality.
 Now you will ensure sufficient coverage and system test `PackScheduler`.